adraismawur/software-testing-workshop/README.md

     All commands listed in the examples are run in the root directory of the repository (the same directory as this readme file).
     It may be a good idea to have an IDE open to modify code while keeping a separate shell to execute commands.

+## Reading material

+All of the examples here are using the python built-in unittest, which you can read here: https://docs.python.org/3/library/unittest.html#module-unittest

+There is a lot more to testing than is covered in this material.
+Of special interest may be the [List of assert methods](https://docs.python.org/3/library/unittest.html#assert-methods)

+I did not take any examples from the above links, but hopefully they supplement the examples you find here.

 ## Note: Usage of AI code generation